current

 • 2019: NASA held a public meeting to showcase their Supplemental Environmental Impact Statement (SEIS).
 NASA’s oversized posters claimed there would be no difference to human health if they removed all the contamination or if they left all of the contamination.

-• 2019: The Department of Energy (DOE)’s Environmental Impact Statement breaks both the NEPA and RICRA laws for not allowing residents to comment on the statement.
+• 2018: The Department of Energy (DOE)’s Environmental Impact Statement breaks both the NEPA and RICRA laws for not allowing residents to comment on the EIS.
+Introduces Open Space as its preferred cleanup option.

 • 2018: the Woolsey Fire begins at the Santa Susana Field Laboratory site.